strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/upgrade-to-apollov4.md

 To migrate to Strapi 5:

-- Set the `x-apollo-operation-name` header or disable the new protection by adding `csrfPrevention: false` to the GraphQL plugin configuration for multipart messages (file uploads).
+- Set the `x-apollo-operation-name` header or disable the new protection by adding `csrfPrevention: false` to apolloServer in the GraphQL plugin configuration for multipart messages (file uploads).
 - Replace `ApolloError` with `GraphQLError`.
 - Remove root level configuration options like `formatResponse` and replace them with plugin hooks in the plugins array.
 - Remove the modules configuration option and split it into `typeDefs` and `resolvers`.